 3.2 Command Staff Duties/Responsibilities

-Provide subordinates with clear and concise vision
+Provide Regiment with clear and concise vision of mission.

 Understand capabilities and limitations of organization.